ppalacios92/ppalacios92/README.md

 ## 🌱 I'm currently investigating...

-I continue to update myself on the latest trends and technologies in Civil Engineering and Architecture.
+I continue to update myself on the latest trends and technologies in Structural Civil Engineering and Architecture.

 ## 📫 How to reach me?